stinkyBootsLLC/tenant-portal-2/README.md

 # Tenant Portal 2

+## About

-PHP (CRUD) web application to track maintenance issues for a property manager.
-The original MySQL version is now converted to a SQLite Version.
+PHP web application to track property maintenance issues.
 This is a simple Create, Read, Update, and Delete (CRUD) web application.
-The purpose of this application, is to track maintenance issues for a property manager.
-Tenants can register to this application and report simple maintenance issues, up to the property manager.There is a login form for a tenant and a login form for a maintainer (manager).
-Once the maintainer logs in, they will be able to see all the issues reported by their Tenants.
+The purpose of this application, is for a property manager to track maintenance issues.
+Tenants can register to this application and report simple maintenance issues, up to the property manager.
+There is a login form for a tenant and a login form for a maintainer (manager).
+Once the maintainer logs in, they will be able to see all the issues reported by their tenants.
 Issues are categorized in three categories, open, pending and closed.

+- Open - issue reported, but NOT scheduled for repair
+- Pending - issue IS scheduled for repaired
+- Closed - issue HAS BEEN repaired (history)

 Built in 2018 for school project.
+The original MySQL version is now converted to a lightweight SQLite Version.

 > :warning: This application is intended for academic purpose only and should not be used in a live production enviroment.
 See [Issues](issues.md)